ralphluo11/macs113final-project-greatproject/README.md

 ## 2. Why Scale Matters

 - **Training volume & local bottlenecks**
-  We train on ~28 000 articles (train), ~7 000 (val), and ~1 300 (test)—≈36 000 total.
-On a typical 4-core/16 GB laptop, loading & tokenizing takes 30+ minutes, and a 5-fold CV over a 10-point hyperparameter grid easily exceeds 3 hours with frequent OOM errors.
+  Our dataset includes approximately 28,000 articles for training, 7,000 for validation, and 1,300 for testing, for a total of around 36,000 articles.
+On a typical machine with four CPU cores and 16 GB of RAM, the preprocessing stage, including loading and tokenization, takes more than 30 minutes.
+Performing five-fold cross-validation across a ten-point hyperparameter grid typically requires over three hours and often results in out-of-memory errors.
+These limitations underscore the local computational bottlenecks present in our current setup.
+As we expand to larger datasets in future work, these bottlenecks are likely to become even more evident, highlighting the importance of improved infrastructure and more efficient processing strategies.

 - **Researcher-level incoming volume**
   Major news outlets publish **500–1 000 articles/day** (≈180 000–365 000/year).
 Studying multi-year framing shifts or responding to breaking events requires processing hundreds of thousands of articles—well beyond single-node runtimes without crashes or long delays.